Manav-Khandurie/HashNode-BackUps/cm505u0ho000009l3avf8fjng.md

 We leverage **Kubernetes** to orchestrate these services seamlessly.
 Some of the essential Kubernetes components we use include *ClusterIP, Deployments, Secrets, Config-Maps, Stateful-Sets, Ingress etc.*

+---

+## S-3) Understanding the Application Workflow

+The workflow of our application is designed to ensure smooth communication, efficient data processing, and resource optimization.
+Here’s how it works:

+### 1\. **User Request and Domain Routing**

+When a user interacts with the application, they first access a **domain**.
+This domain is routed via a DNS service (e.g., GoDaddy) to the **Ingress Controller** in our Kubernetes cluster.

+* **API Traffic**: Routed directly to the **backend service**.

+* **Other Traffic**: Routed to the **frontend service**, which serves a **Next.js application**.

+### 2\. **Frontend Functionality**

+The frontend, built with **Next.js**, collects user data and handles client-side interactions.
+This data is then sent to the backend service.
+Communication between the frontend and backend is managed through the **Ingress Backend Controller** deployed within the Kubernetes cluster.

+### 3\. **Backend Processing**

+The backend service processes the requests received from the frontend.
+Here's what happens next:

+* **Querying the ML Service**:
+    The backend queries the **ML microservice** using its **Cluster IP**, enabling internal communication within the cluster.

+* **Caching Results**:
+    The response from the ML service is stored in a **Redis cluster**.
+This allows the application to quickly serve duplicate requests without reprocessing, saving valuable resources.

+### 4\. **Handling Failures Gracefully**

+The microservices are designed to be resilient.
+If any service, such as Redis or the ML service, goes down:

+* The backend continues to function, generating appropriate responses or errors.

+* Fallback mechanisms ensure the user experience remains consistent.

+### 5\. **Efficient Resource Utilization**

+By caching results in Redis, we reduce repetitive computations, ensuring faster responses for duplicate requests and lowering overall resource usage.

+I think that's enough technical jargon for now 😅.
+Let's dive into the hands-on part.

+---